Carolina Freight: The Lasting Influence and History

 The age range of the former employees varied from mid 60s to early 90s.
 Steve Wynn worked in the sales department based in Winston Salem, NC.
 He expressed gratitude for the reunion, a place where the workers can recall such happy times in their lives.

-“I just hope to keep doing this until it fizzles out totally, because each and every year these guys are getting older and older and there’s less and less that are able to be able to make it,†said Wynn.
+“I just hope to keep doing this until it fizzles out totally, because each and every year these guys are getting older and older and there’s less and less that are able to be able to make it.” said Wynn.ย

 Wayne Caldwell, who drove for Carolina Freight for almost 30 years, fondly recalled how his job showed him beautiful areas around the country, including where he settled down with his family.

 “I bought a home in Flagler Beach, Florida, and so we live there and [have] been there for 20, 21, 22 years.
-And I enjoy it, have a good time, and I live close to the Intracoastal Waterway,†said Caldwell.
+And I enjoy it, have a good time, and I live close to the Intracoastal Waterway.” said Caldwell.ย

 He discovered his love for Florida after working for Carolina Freight for several years.
 Caldwell said the longer someone worked for the company the better their route would be.
 He worked his way up, gaining seniority, before choosing to drive the southern route.